Allium/KineticProofreading/README.md

 ## The Particles

-The two species of particles differ in their unbinding rates by a factor &Delta; = Exp[-&Delta F/T].
+The two species of particles differ in their unbinding rates by a factor &Delta; = Exp[-&Delta; F/T].

 ## More coming...